hocon

 So Every syntax of JSON objects works with hocon configuration.

-Hocon configuration Syntax
+Hocon Configuration Syntax

 Configuration can be defined with key